 The Big Three — 7-Eleven, Lawson and FamilyMart

-- Lawson: desserts and health focus; Natural Lawson is best for vegan/organic
+- Lawson: desserts and health focus

 - FamilyMart: excellent hot snacks (Famichiki and more)